-Telling the Story of President Biden's Clean Energy Plan 5
+Telling the Story of the Biden-Harris clean Energy Plan 5

 Messaging DO's and DON'Ts 8

 Strategies in Practice 8

 Adapting National Messaging to Your State or City 12

 Creating Compelling Digital Content 16

 Combating Disinformation 21

 Accessing the Climate Community 24

 Appendix: State Fact Sheets 27

-TELLING THE STORY OF PRESIDENT BIDEN'S CLEAN ENERGY PLAN
+TELLING THE STORY OF THE BIDEN-HARRIS CLEAN ENERGY PLAN

-President Joe Biden's landmark clean energy plan (collectively, the Inflation Reduction Act, Bipartisan Infrastructure Law, CHIPS and Science Act, and other Biden administration initiatives) is the most significant investment in clean energy and climate action ever made in US history.
+The Biden-Harris administration's landmark clean energy plan (collectively, the Inflation Reduction Act, Bipartisan Infrastructure Law, CHIPS and Science Act, and other Biden-Harris administration initiatives) is the most significant investment in clean energy and climate action ever made in US history.
 These investments are paying off and revitalizing communities across the country.
-Since President Biden signed his clean energy plan into law, the private sector has announced more than 500 new manufacturing facilities or expansion projects in wind, solar, batteries, electric vehicles, and more-creating over 312,900 good jobs across the country.
+Since the Biden-Harris clean energy plan became law, the private sector has announced more than 500 new manufacturing facilities or expansion projects in wind, solar, batteries, electric vehicles, and more-creating over 330,000 good jobs across the country.

 Our collective success and that of local economies depend on building public support for the clean energy plan as well as the uptake of the plan's tax credits and other programs.
 Together, we must garner widespread support and build the will needed to sustain and expand investments in clean energy and climate action.
-State and local leaders play an essential role in delivering on President Biden's clean energy plan-maximizing the benefits for communities and the climate and connecting them to constituents' daily lives.
+State and local leaders play an essential role in delivering on the Biden-Harris clean energy plan-maximizing the benefits for communities and the climate and connecting them to constituents' daily lives.